Manual2Skill++: Connector-Aware General Robotic Assembly from Instruction Manuals via Vision-Language Models: Introduction

-In everyday life, humans most naturally learn assembly procedures by consulting instruction manuals, whether for IKEA furniture, LEGO models, or hobbyist model kits.
-These manuals encode information of connector selection, placement locations, and assembly sequences, providing a rich source of connection knowledge that humans intuitively interpret.
+In everyday life, humans most naturally learn assembly procedures by consulting instruction manuals, whether for IKEA furniture, LEGO models, or hobbyist models.
+These manuals encode information of connector selection and placement locations, providing connection knowledge that humans intuitively interpret.
 By parsing sketched illustrations and symbolic annotations, a person can identify not only which parts to assemble, but precisely how they connect through specific connector types and operations.
-Prior work has investigated extraction of task structure and part relationships from manuals~\cite{tie2025manual2skill}, but has largely overlooked this connector-level information, leaving a critical gap in automated assembly understanding that our approach directly addresses.
+Prior work has investigated extraction of task structure and part relationships from manuals~\cite{tie2025manual2skill}, but has largely overlooked this connector-level information, leaving a critical gap in automated assembly understanding.
+Extracting structured connection information from manuals requires overcoming the ambiguity of sketches and symbolic annotations.
+To address this, we propose a hierarchical graph representation for assembly tasks.
+In this graph, leaf and intermediate nodes denote parts and sub-assemblies, while edges explicitly encode connector types, quantities, and spatial constraints.
+This abstraction bridges high-level task understanding and low-level robotic execution.